 Low fat chocolate milk is the real deal for athletes of all types.
 It has high quality, natural protein to build lean muscle, fluids to rehydrate, electrolytes to replenish what is lost in sweat, calcium for strong bones and a carb to protein ratio shown to refuel exhausted muscles.
 Every 8 ounce glass of milk provides 8 grams of protein, thirteen essential nutrients and a 3:1 ratio of carb:protein.

 Although milk and plant-based beverages sit side-by-side in the dairy case, non-dairy alternatives often do not provide the same nutrient profile as cow’s milk.
 Additionally, you can count on real, white cow’s milk to have the same three ingredients (milk, vitamin A and vitamin D) no matter what brand you choose or in which grocery store it is purchased..

-Real cow’s milk offers a unique package of nine essential nutrients in a variety of ways — fat free, low fat, reduced fat or whole milk.
+Real cow’s milk offers a unique package of thirteen essential nutrients in a variety of ways — fat free, low fat, reduced fat or whole milk.